frederic-perez/AmE-dictionary/data/dictionary.md

 __boom box__
 __boomer chains__
 __booms__ _n_ :two::hammer:
-__boon__ _n_ :eight: /buːn/ A thing that is helpful or beneficial. _A consistent lexicon is a great boon to the programmers who must use your code._ _The route will be a boon to many travellers._ _Syn_ blessing, godsend, bonus, good thing, benefit, help, aid, advantage, gain
+__boon__ _n_ :nine: /buːn/ A thing that is helpful or beneficial. _A consistent lexicon is a great boon to the programmers who must use your code._ _The route will be a boon to many travellers._ _Syn_ blessing, godsend, bonus, good thing, benefit, help, aid, advantage, gain
 __boondoggle__ _n informal_ :four::hammer: (boondoggles)
 __boonies__
 __boorish__ _adj_ :three: Coarse, insensitive. _Rob Ford was stripped of his powers for smoking crack, drinking ande boorish behavior._ _Boorish behavior._